jlevydev/panfactum/packages/internal-docs/engineering/getting_started/setup/index.md

   - Ensure that you are not using the VFS storage driver which has issues in rootless mode (see the [docs](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md#ensure-fuse-overlayfs-is-installed))

-- Once you have the proper configuration for rootless podman, you will need to ensure that you set up a user-level `systemd` service that automatically runs the podman API server on login.
-This is required for docker compatibility as docker runs a daemon called `dockerd`.

-  - You may want to review the [docs](https://docs.podman.io/en/latest/markdown/podman-system-service.1.html) for `podman system service`.

-  - An example `podman.service` file is provided <a target="\_blank" href={require('./podman.service').default}>here</a>, and you should ensure it is placed in the appropriate location for user system services on your distribution (e.g., `/etc/systemd/user/podman.service`).

-  - You may also need a `podman.socket` file such as <a target="\_blank" href={require('./podman.socket').default}>this one</a> if one was not automatically installed for you.

-  - If everything is running correctly, you should have a socketfile at `$XDG_RUNTIME_DIR/podman/podman.sock`.

 - By default, not all of the system capabilities needed to run our utilities are provided to run some our utilities.
 Please execute the following guides:

   - [Rootless `kind` guide](https://kind.sigs.k8s.io/docs/user/rootless/#host-requirements) (Just the host requirements section)